TriForMine/discordeno-separate-cache-tcp/README.md

-# Discordeno Separate Cache Rest
+# Discordeno Separate Cache Tcp
-A separate cache using a rest server and messagepack.
+A separate cache using a tcp server and messagepack.

 # How To Use
 - Download/Copy the files in a folder